jeffbalagosa/pdfMerge/README.md

 - [Python3](https://www.python.org/downloads/)
 - [PyPDF2](https://pypdf2.readthedocs.io/en/latest/user/installation.html)
 - Windows 10 OS or later, to run the .bat file.
-But main.py will run on any terminal.
+But main.py will run on any terminal as long as you've installed the two above.

 ## How to Use:

 1. Copy the .pdf files you want to merge into the _input_ directory.
    - Keep in mind the script will merge everything in alphabetical order.
 So rename files, if you have to.
 2. Double click on _run.bat_
+   - Or you can use the command _python main.py_ from a non-Windows terminal.
 3. Name the output file when prompted.
    - You can leave off the _.pdf_ extension.
    - Leave blank to default to _\_merged.pdf_.